 Why you need a travel capsule wardrobe for your next trip (and how to build one)

-As you know, we love packing light when we travel with kids.
+As you know, we love packing light.
 It’s just easier for us.
 One strategy I’ve adopted over the last year to streamline my own packing is the travel capsule wardrobe concept.
 A capsule is a limited set of clothing (you pick the size) from which you can build a huge set of clothing by mixing and matching.

 The advantages?
-Less luggage space devoted to clothing and less mental energy worrying about what to wear/what matches/what’s clean.
+Capsule packing means less luggage space devoted to clothing and less mental energy worrying about what to wear/what matches/what’s clean.
 The key is to make sure that almost everything works together in color, cut and style.
 In some ways a capsule wardrobe is easier than a “regular” capsule at home: you go into it knowing what many of your activities will be, and living with limited clothes for a few weeks is less daunting than for a whole season!

 Often you can construct your capsule from items already in your closet, so no need to run out and buy special “travel clothes”.
 The most important advice I’ve heard for building a travel capsule is to bring clothing you love wearing – because you’ll be wearing them a lot!